DecentSoftware-eu/DecentHolograms-Wiki/docs/general/commands/hologram.md

 ----

 ### `#!command /dh h setupdaterange <hologram> <range>`

+:   **Permission:** `dh.command.holograms.setupdaterange`

-:   Set maximum distance a player can be from a hologram to see it's updates.
+    Set maximum distance a player can be from a hologram to see it's updates.

     - `#!command <hologram>` - Name of the Hologram.
     - `#!command <range>` - Number between `1` and `64` to set the update range in blocks.